el-davo/cypress-zap/readme.md

 ### How do I run this?

-Start the example website to be attacked by running the following command
+Start the example website to be attacked by running the following command. *Note* this is only for demo purposes

 ```
 docker-compose up